jckuri/DeepRL-Collaboration-and-Competition/Report.md

  <img src="/images/math.png">
 </p>

+### Part 2.
+Details of my DDPG implementation

-However, this Project 2 goes beyond DQN.
+The Project 2 goes beyond DQN.
 Because it includes new Deep RL techniques:
 - **Actor-critic method** in which the actor computes policies to act and the critic helps to correct the policies based on its Q-values;
 - **Deep Deterministic Policy Gradients (DDPG)**, which is similar to actor-critic methods but it differs because the actor produces a deterministic policy instead of stochastic policies; the critic evaluates such deterministic policy; and the actor is trained by using the deterministic policy gradient algorithm;
 - **Two sets of Target and Local Networks**, which is a way to implement the double buffer technique in order to avoid oscillations caused by overestimated values;